Waitrose Cookery School team

 Too many cooks?
 You obviously haven’t tried our broth

-Meet the chefs at Finchley Road and Salisbury
+Meet the chefs at King's Cross, Finchley Road and Salisbury

-Eleni is a chef at the Waitrose Cookery School playing a key role there since its opening three and a half years ago.
+Eleni has been a chef at the Waitrose Cookery School in Finchley Road playing a key role there since its opening five years ago.